Part 5 of 6 of our Organizational Resilience Series

 See more in our Strategic Thinking workshop on specific tools to make better decisions.

-For initiative-driven decisions, those impacted by the decision should be looped in before the decision is made to offer feedback and get buy-in.
-This is not necessarily for approval, but for contributions, feedback, insights, and input so decisions are made as close to right as possible the first time and meet the least amount of resistance.
+For initiative-driven decisions, those impacted by the decision should be looped in before it is made to offer feedback and get buy-in.
+This is not necessarily for approval, but for contributions, feedback, insights, and input, so decisions are made as close to right as possible the first time and meet the least amount of resistance.

 The most common obstacle to effective decision-making is not knowing who the decision-maker is.
 We’ve studied multiple teams across the globe, and you would be shocked (or maybe not) at how often people are in a meeting to decide on something, and the decision maker isn’t even in the room!